 You are walking alone at night.
 The streets are eerily dark and quiet.
-And there are no alternative routes to take.
-How would you avoid being attacked or mugged in this situation?
+And there are no alternative routes.
+How would you avoid being attacked or mugged?

-How would you stay safe when walking alone at night, on a seemingly abandoned street?
+How would you stay safe when walking alone at night on a seemingly deserted street?

 How to avoid being attacked at night, when alone?

-Needless to say, you should always avoid dimly-lit streets with little foot traffic at night.
-Criminals prefer not to be caught in the act.
+Needless to say, always avoid dimly-lit streets with little foot traffic at night.
+Criminals hate being caught in the act.

-So, the key to reducing your chances of becoming a victim is to be alert and aware.
+So, reduce your chances of becoming a victim by being alert and aware.

-Assailants, muggers and other would-be criminals rely on the element of surprise.
-Many remain hidden until you are within range.
+Assailants, muggers, and sexual predators rely on the element of surprise.
+Many remain hidden until you’re within range.

-So, NEVER get caught off-guard when entering a potentially risky area.
-Being alert to your surroundings is crucial because it gives you time to react.
+So NEVER get caught off-guard when entering a risky area or neighbourhood.
+Being alert to your surroundings gives you time to react.

-Bruce Lee’s advice deals with these two common-sense factors:
+Bruce Lee’s safety tips for walking alone deals with two common-sense factors:

-- Avoid your blind spots.
-It reduces the chances of you being caught off-guard.
+- Avoid any blind spots, as it reduces the chances of you getting caught off-guard.

-- Perk your senses to detect people following or approaching you
+- Perk your senses to detect anyone following (or approaching) you

 So, how to be safe when walking alone at night?
-Here are five things he mentioned.
+These are five things he mentioned.

 1Keep to the outside of the path